ndahn/er_soundbank_helper/README.md

 - an *unpacked* destination soundbank, typically *cs_main*.
 - the wwise IDs of the sounds you want to use (e.g. in animation TAEs).

-To unpack your game use [UXM](https://github.com/Nordgaren/UXM-Selective-Unpack).
-You *have to* unpack the entire game, otherwise the soundbanks will not be included.
+To unpack your game use [Nuxe](https://github.com/JKAnderson/Nuxe/releases).
 Soundbanks can be found under `sd` or `sd/enus` and unpacked using [rewwise](https://github.com/vswarte/rewwise/) by dropping them onto `bnk2json.exe`.

+Then run `ERSoundbankHelper.exe` and follow the dialog's instructions.
+In case of issues check the terminal output!

+# I like my code raw
+If you are a relatable person you can use the `er_soundbank_helper` script directly.
 To use the script, either modify the uppercase variables at the top, or call it from a terminal.
 See `--help` for required arguments and such.
 Paths to soundbanks should lead to the unpacked directories (not e.g. the `soundbank.json` inside).
 If a passed path is not absolute, the script's folder will be used; that is, you can place your unpacked soundbanks in the same folder as the script to avoid having to type full paths.

 # Fine tuning
 You may want to do some small adjustments to your soundfiles, e.g. setting a different volume.
 This process is still entirely manual and up to you.
 This is done in the edited `soundbank.json`.
 Look for the IDs the script printed during execution; the volume is usually adjusted on a `RandomSequenceContainer`.
 It will contain a dict called `node_initial_params` in which you should find the relevant settings.
 There are different (*mysterious*) ways of influencing audio volume (such as *GameAuxSendVolume*, *UserAuxSendVolume0*, etc.), but the easiest (and recommended!) one to use is just called `Volume`.
 Values will typically range from `-15` for very loud noises to `-3` for very quiet ones.